wildtechgarden/www-wildtechgarden/content/education-academic/2021-03-08-intro-to-raspberry-pi-os.md

   3. Selecting ‘Enable’ beside ‘VNC’
   4. Clicking OK

-{{< figure alt="Screenshots of selecting Preferences from the Application Menu and Raspberry Pi 'Configuration Dialogue' open to the 'Interfaces' tab" caption="Screenshots of selecting Preferences from the Application Menu and Raspberry Pi 'Configuration Dialogue' open to the 'Interfaces' tab" src="/assets/images/2020/09/PiScreens-1-798x1024.jpg" size="400x" >}}
+{{< figure alt="Screenshots of selecting Preferences from the Application Menu and Raspberry Pi 'Configuration Dialogue' open to the 'Interfaces' tab" caption="Screenshots of selecting Preferences from the Application Menu and Raspberry Pi 'Configuration Dialogue' open to the 'Interfaces' tab" src="/assets/images/2020/09/PiScreens-1-798x1024.jpg" class="three-quarter-width" >}}
 Author: Jonathon Killing

 * After a little time you will see a Vnc icon beside the network icon on the top right hand side of the screen.